eerimoq/moblin/README.rst

 - Stream using RTMP, RTMPS, SRT or SRTLA to any platform that supportes them.

+  - SRTLA.

+    - Can use one cellular, one WiFi and one Ethernet connection simultaneously.

+    - Upload statistics per active connection.

 - H.264/AVC and H.265/HEVC video codecs.

 - Up to 1080p and 60 FPS.